claracruet/PCIL_selection_pipeline/Multi_target_inputs_Readme.md

 combination.

-For PCV analyses using target-specific family restrictions, the same `available_ids` can be passed to PCIL (-) selection:
+For PCV analyses, `available_ids` preserves a target-specific set of eligible SampleIDs because the selection column is matched to the corresponding Region.
+Therefore, different PCVs can be evaluated within different hypothesized segregating populations in the same run.

 ```r
 pcil_negatives <- select_pcil_negative(